Anne Applebaum Director of the Transitions Forum

 Novella Bottini is an Econometrician in the Prosperity Studies Team.
 She plays a key role in providing econometric analysis for developing the Legatum Prosperity Index™; both in improving the current methodology of the Index and in actively contributing to the development of a new Index methodology.
 Prior to joining the Institute, Novella worked as a Research Assistant with the LSE Growth Commission.
 Prior to that, she was a Consultant at OECD, Paris.
 Novella has studied in both Italy and the UK; gaining her Economics degree at Bocconi University, Milan; her Masters in Development Economics at University of Sussex; and her PhD in Economics at the University of Pavia.

-Solène Dengler Policy Analyst
+Solène Dengler Research Analyst

-Solène Dengler is a Policy Analyst in the Prosperity Index team.
+Solène Dengler is a Research Analyst in the Prosperity Index team.
 She contributes to the production of the Legatum Prosperity Index™ and participated in the production of the Legatum Institute’s 2013 Insight on Africa: Special Reportthrough the provision of analysis of data on countries and particular topics.
 Before joining the Legatum Institute, she pursued a Msc Environment and Development at the LSE and wrote her dissertation about trade relations and food security in Tanzania.
 Her main academic interests are global political economy, African development and sustainable agriculture.
 After having studied Economics at the Ludwig Maximilian University in Munich, she worked as an intern at UNESCO where she focused on how to foster the sustainability and social inclusion benefits of sport and physical education.

 Stephen Clarke Research Analyst